Shopify/checkout-sheet-kit-android/README.md

     override fun onCheckoutFailed(error: CheckoutException) {
         /**
          * Called when the checkout encountered an error and has been aborted.
-         * CheckoutException will be one of the following:
          */

-        /**
-         * Issued when an internal error within Shopify Checkout SDK.
-         * In event of an sdkError you could use the stacktrace to inform you of how to proceed,
-         * if the issue persists, it is recommended to open a bug report in https://github.com/Shopify/checkout-sheet-kit-android
-         */
-        class CheckoutSdkError(errorMsg: String) : CheckoutException(errorMsg)

-        /**
-         * Issued when checkout has encountered a unrecoverable error (for example server side error).
-         * if the issue persists, it is recommended to open a bug report in https://github.com/Shopify/checkout-sheet-kit-android
-         */
-        class CheckoutUnavailableException : CheckoutException("Checkout is currently unavailable due to an internal error.")

-        /**
-         * Issued when checkout is no longer available and will no longer be available with the checkout URL supplied.
-         * This may happen when the user has paused on checkout for a long period (hours) and
-         * then attempted to proceed again with the same checkout URL.
-         * In event of checkoutExpired, a new checkout URL will need to be generated.
-         */
-        class CheckoutExpiredException :
-            CheckoutException("Checkout is no longer available with the token provided.
-Please generate a new checkout URL.")

-        /**
-         * Issued when the provided checkout URL results in an error related to shop being on checkout.liquid.
-         * The SDK only supports stores migrated for extensibility.
-         */
-        class CheckoutLiquidNotMigratedException :
-            CheckoutException("The checkout URL provided has resulted in an error because the store is still using checkout.liquid.
-Checkout Sheet Kit only supports checkout with extensibility.")

-    }

     override fun onCheckoutLinkClicked(uri: Uri) {
         // Called when the buyer clicks a link within the checkout experience: